groupdocs-conversion/Groupdocs-Conversion-Reference-Tutorials/content/thai/java/email-formats/_index.md

 - **Batch processing** – convert dozens or hundreds of emails with a single API call.

 ## Prerequisites
-- 已安裝 Java 8 或更新版本。
+- Java 8 or later installed.
-- 已將 GroupDocs.Conversion for Java 套件加入專案（Maven / Gradle）。
+- GroupDocs.Conversion for Java library added to your project (Maven/Gradle).
-- 擁有有效的 GroupDocs 臨時或正式授權金鑰。
+- A valid GroupDocs temporary or full license key.

 ## Step‑by‑Step Guide